KSP-RO/RealHeat/RealHeat/Readme_RH.txt

 Extract RealHeat folder and ModularFlightIntegrator folders to GameData.

 Changelog:
+v4
+* Update for KSP 1.1.
+* Use KSP 1.1 feature of changing convective coefficient rather than shock temp when varying convection behind attached and detached shocks.
+All these are stated in the cfg for tuning.

 v3
 * Fix an issue with too-high background radiation temperature.
 This prevents blowups for low-temperature parts, but it may understate radiative heating during lunar-plus reentries.
 Pending 1.1 for a workaround KSP-side.